martin-cowie/pepys/README.md

 # pepys
-An ONVIF server for the Raspberry Pi Camera
+An ONVIF server for the Raspberry Pi Camera.
+Pronounced 'peeps'.